 tablets.
 From Dec 2005 I had developed with Diabetic NEUROPATHY PROBLEM.
 MY

-FAMILY DOCTOR IS gave me Lyrica 75 MG.
-FROM JAN 2006 MY PENIS GETTING THINNER
+FAMILY doctor gave me Lyrica 75 MG.
+FROM JAN 2006 MY PENIS GETTING thinner

 and when erection time my penis is having abnormal bend.
 Therefore my penis is